Mohamed-Elgouhary/RoboRacer-Configure-Jetson-and-Peripherals/README.md

 JetPack 5.0 Developer Preview is released on Apr.
 7, 2022, with support for AGX Xavier, Xavier NX, and AGX Orin.
 We highly recommend flashing your Xavier with JetPack 5.0 since L4T 34.1 uses Ubuntu 20.04.

 **1. Flash Jetson NX with Software**
 The setup of the Nvidia Jetson NX is easy and convenient.
 NVIDIA provides a detailed step-by-step guide for getting started with the NVIDIA Jetpack Software on the NVIDIA Jetson NX.
-You can either follow this documentation here or follow our step-by-step introduction below.
+You can either go ahead and follow this documentation here or follow our step-by-step introduction below.

 1. Go to the NVIDIA Developers Download Center at https://developer.nvidia.com/downloads and click Jetson.